 JTI offers flexible training which suits individuals and meets industry requirements.
 The flexible nature of our delivery of these courses [online, blended, face-to-face and self- study] caters to students in need of flexible study and work hours, for example working parents, students studying other courses, those juggling between employment and studies and all who are time constrained and wish to either further their education or change career paths.

-*In 2019, the funding spots for CHC50113 Diploma of Early Childhood Education and Care are limited.
 To assess your eligibility for government funding, speak to a Job Training Institute staff member or use the government funding button below.
 Funding available currently is in Victoria.
 Government Funding Check

 Click here to check eligibility